 The Food Bank procures food from surpluses in the grocery industry.
 For example, if Kellogg’s produces more Rice Krispies than it sells, then somewhere there is a warehouse full of cereal with a date stamped on each box.
 When that date passes…the food is still good to eat, but can not be sold.

 Many donations come to the Food Bank because of shifts in market forces.
 Misprints, damaged freight, over production, food drives, and other efforts cause food to be donated to the Food Bank.

 The Food Bank of Eastern Michigan began in 1981 as a small, grassroots community organization serving agencies in Genesee County.
-Due to the ever increasing need for our services, the Food Bank has grown to serve more than 415 partner agencies throughout 22 eastern Michigan counties.
+Due to the ever increasing need for our services, the Food Bank has grown to serve more than 700 hunger relief partners throughout 22 eastern Michigan counties.

 Starting with a staff of three, working in a small, rented portion of a warehouse, the organization soon grew to a five person staff operating out of a 90’ x 100’ donated warehouse.
 In 1990, the Food Bank moved to its current location on Lapeer Road.
 Three more expansions, including the addition of the Hunger Solution Center in a semi-adjacent facility and the Food Bank now has over 110,000 square feet of warehouse space and offices.